phalpern/WG21-halpern/side-channels/Side-channels_proposal-hierarchy.md

 Road Map
 ========

-The viral-property proposal is dependent on the other two and the side-channel-argument proposal is dependent on the named-parameter proposal.
+The viral-property proposal is dependent on the other two and the contextual default-argument proposal is _probably_ dependent on the named-parameter proposal (e.g., if the syntax needs to refer to one of the caller's named arguments).
 We should, therefore, pursue named parameters first, then side-channel arguments, then viral-properties.
 This order is not only correct from a dependency standpoint but also starts from the most general proposal to the least general one, thus maximizing the chances of success.
 By the time we are ready to tackle viral annotations, the code-generation aspects of reflection are likely to be more developed, so it might even be possible for this feature to be largely or completely implemented as a library feature.